aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 - **Inputs:**
     - **Guardian:** Address of the guardian unstaking the tokens from
     - **Amount:** Amount of tokens to be unstaked
-    - **Authorization:** Optional authorization granted by the guardian in case of a third party sender
-- **Authentication:** The guardian or an external account allowed by signature.
+- **Authentication:** The guardian or a whitelisted relayer.
 Only for guardians that have some available balance in the registry.
 - **Pre-flight checks:**
-    - Validate signature if given
     - Ensure that the requested amount is greater than zero
     - Ensure that there is enough available balance for the requested amount
 - **State transitions:**
-    - Update next nonce of the guardian if a signature was given
     - Update the available balance of the guardian
     - Process previous deactivation requests if there is any, increase the guardian's available balance
     - Transfer the requested amount of guardian tokens from the `GuardiansRegistry` module to the guardian, revert if the ERC20-transfer wasn't successful